jtribe/ios-tools/README.md

 ### Configure the Xcode Project

+- You might need to restart Xcode (seriously!) or run `bundle exec match development` and `bundle exec match appstore` again
 - In Xcode
 	- Go to Preferences > Accounts and add an account using the Apple ID (this is only required on setup)
 	- Go to the General > Identity in your project's main target and select the Team